 Provide continuous, needs-based support to help educators meet the needs of students with disabilities.
 All educators should receive training in:

-- The effective use of technology for students with disabilities.
+The effective strategies to personalized learning for students with disabilities.

 Adopt hiring practices that prioritize the skills you’ll need.

-- Seek individuals who can implement personalized learning, familiarity with technology and experience working with students with disabilities.
+Seek individuals who can implement personalized learning and have experience working with students with disabilities.

 Align existing UDL and MTSS frameworks with the school’s personalized learning system.